Sacramento Motorcycle Accident Lawyers

 Motorcycle riders, like all other road users, have a legal obligation not to operate a motor vehicle while they are impaired by alcohol.
 There are many ways to avoid drunk driving:

 Whatever you spend on a cab or Uber, it will be nothing compared to the costs of an accident or criminal charges.
-It could also prevent a lifetime of guilt over injuring someone else – or even killing them.
+It could also prevent a lifetime of guilt over injuring someone else — or even killing them.
 Drunk drivers must be held accountable for their actions to deter other drunk drivers in the future.
-Our top-notch law firm fights hard to protect the rights of injury victims who have been harmed by drunk drivers.
+Our law firm is dedicated to advocating for the rights of injury victims who have been harmed by drunk drivers.

 This means that a rider could face criminal charges, civil liability, and even a driver’s license suspension if they took even the smallest amount of any of these substances before driving.
 Impaired driving has been a particular problem during the country’s opioid epidemic.